[ Rescue Dynamics Logo ] Wilderness Emergency Care

 DAILY COURSE OUTLINE

-NOTICE: The course schedule below is due to be revised just after Autumn 2005, in large part to address childbirth and the introduction of a new textbook.
+NOTICE: The course schedule below is due to be revised just before Autumn 2023, in large part to address changes in best practices.
 Use the information below as a general guideline only.

 Unauthorized duplication is absolutely forbidden - revision 021212